-Creating designed material, facilitating the workshop, and coding the results.
+Creating designed material, facilitating the workshop, framing questions, and coding the results.

 This workshop took place over 2 weeks between November and December, 2018

 Family time becomes difficult with limited resources

 Parental engagement leads to more positive results among children, however, kids of low-income have less positive engagement with their parents due to poverty related stressors.

 The purpose of this workshop was to glean important insights about family life for low-income families.
 As part of this research, participants generated ideas collaboratively in order to help inform design decisions for further product development.

 Visualizing quality time

 Participants were first asked to fill out a worksheet individually.
 They were prompted to define quality time in their own terms.
 They marked when it happens, sketched what it looks like, stated the prerequisites, and admitted the challenges they face to achieve it.